aror99/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 ## Using the S3 console<a name="enable-versioning"></a>

-Follow these steps to use the AWS Management Console to enable versioning on an S3 bucket\.

-**To enable or disable versioning on an S3 bucket**

 La neta es muy facil, nomas es ver las pantallitas del bucker y en las opciones sale el versionado.

 ## Using the AWS CLI<a name="manage-versioning-examples-cli"></a>